Pythonista-dev-cyber/Shop-Inventory-Management-System/README.md

 ## How to Run

-1. Make sure Python 3 is installed on your computer.
+1.Make sure Python 3 is installed on your computer.

-2. Open **Command Prompt** (Win + R → type `cmd` → Enter).
+2.Open **Command Prompt** (Win + R → type `cmd` → Enter).

-3. Choose a directory and create a folder:
+3.Choose a directory and create a folder:
 ```bash
 mkdir shop-inventory-system
 cd shop-inventory-system